xyproto/png2svg/README.md

 The spaceships are drawn by [wuhu](https://opengameart.org/content/spaceships-1) (CC-BY 3.0).

-Try zooming in on both images.
+Try zooming in on the images.
 Most browsers will keep the SVG image crisp when zooming in, but blur the PNG image.

 For keeping PNG images crisp, this CSS can be used, but this is not normally needed for SVG images: